Negativity is contagious. Hang around it too long and you’re almost certain to catch it.

 And what God told him in Ezekiel 3:8-9 really struck me, “But I’ll make you as hard in your way as they are in theirs.
 I’ll make your face as hard as rock, harder than granite.
 Don’t let them intimidate you” (MSG).

-I sometimes feel so burdened and intimidated by the words of others that I forget my own influence.
-Your coworker might be dead set in her negative mindset.
+Your coworker might be dead set in her negative thoughts and pessimistic outlook.
 But you, friend?
-You can be even more dead set in your positive mindset.
+You can be even more dead set in your positive attitude.

-You might just be wearing her down every day with your constant focus on the bright side.
-So set your face like granite, friend!
-You can influence others as powerfully as anyone!
+You and other positive people might just be wearing her down every day with your constant focus on the bright side.

 Counteract Negative Thoughts